-3.7.3.3.3 The system may be divided into sections.
+3.7.3.3.
+The system may be divided into sections.
 However, the capacity and design of the system shall be based on the protected space demanding the greatest volume of foam.
 Adjacent protected spaces need not be served simultaneously if the boundaries between the spaces are "A" class divisions.

 3.7.3.3.4 A minimum of two foam delivery ducts of the outside air foam system/foam generators of the inside air foam system shall be installed in every space.
 The arrangement of foam delivery ducts/foam generators shall in general be designed based on the approval test results and be arranged to uniformly distribute foam in the protected spaces, and the layout shall take into consideration obstructions that can be expected when cargo is loaded on board.
 As a minimum, ducts/generators shall be led to/located on every second deck, including movable decks.
-The horizontal spacing of the ducts/generators shall ensure rapid supply of foam to all parts of the protected space.
-This shall be established on the basis of full scale tests.
+The horizontal spacing of the ducts/generators shall be established on the basis of full scale tests.